 If you are a family member or service provider you can complete the referral form.

-Please see the services section for further details on the supports available on this programme.
+Please see the Support Services section for further details on the supports available on this programme.

 The remit of the Cork Alliance Centre does not extend to offering supports sex offenders.

 The Community Support Scheme is run in conjunction with the Irish Prison Service, and offers prisoners serving sentences between 3 and 12 months the opportunity to serve part of their sentence in the community rather than in the prison.
 This constructive community based alternative to imprisonment is a means of positive sentence management offering a chance for change for the prisoner in an effort to break the cycle of repeated short-term imprisonments.
 The opportunity to serve a sentence in the community rather than in prison is a short-term practical intervention linking those availing of this temporary release programme to services and service providers within their home locality, as a means to improve the individual’s chances of sustaining life outside of prison.